izDizR34567yN/DSC232R-GroupProject/README.md

 ## Machine Learning Model

 ### KMeans Clustering
 We implemented KMeans clustering to group tracks based on their audio features.
-The optimal number of clusters was determined using the silhouette score.
-We experimented with different numbers of clusters and selected the best configuration.

 #### Steps:
 1. Assembled the audio features into a single vector.
 2. Scaled the features using `StandardScaler`.
 3. Applied KMeans clustering to the scaled features.
+4. Used the Elbow Method to determine the optimal number of clusters for extracting themes or categories.
-4. Generated predictions and assigned cluster labels to each track.
+5. Generated predictions and assigned cluster labels to each track.

+### Silhouette Score
+We used the silhouette score to evaluate the quality of the clusters for the playlist generation.
+This score helped us select the best configuration for clustering.

 ## Results